 The Kansas Board of Regents has contracted with United Healthcare Student Resources to be the primary student insurance provider for Wichita State University as well as the rest of the Regents Universities.

-Information packets with enrollment forms are available at our office as well as the International Office or check out these UHCSR resources.
+Information packets are available at our office as well as the International Office, enroll on-line at UHCSR.com or check out these UHCSR resources.

 Affordable Care Act Open Insurance coverage began on Jan.
 1, 2014.
 This program requires insurance plans to cover preventive services without having to copay.
 Insurance companies can no longer refuse coverage because of a pre-existing conditions.
 Students will still be allowed to stay on their parent’s health insurance until age 26.